bover87/HMB-FFRK-JP-LabMem/README.md

 ## Mumu 3 Users
 If you're using Windows 10 or earlier, it's easiest to simply downgrade Mumu to [1.4.2](https://windows.apkpure.com/mumu-player/download/18615).
 It's best to stick with 8.3.1 in this case unless you're having problems with the bot restarting mid-battle, because the crash recovery is less robust in 8.3.2 to ensure compatibility.

 Windows 11 users, however, will need to do some legwork to make the bot work.
 You'll have to use Mumu 3; older Mumu versions and most other Android emulators don't work in Windows 11 without disabling a host of security settings, and Android Studio, Mumu Nebula, and Bluestacks aren't compatible with the bot.
-You should follow the instructions [above](#(Somewhat)-Quick-Start) with the following exceptions:
+You should follow the instructions [above](#Somewhat-Quick-Start) with the following exceptions:

 - You MUST use the latest version (8.3.2).
 Otherwise, the bot will often detect false "crashes" mid-battle and restart.
 - You can enable developer mode, but Mumu 3 does NOT support USB debugging.
 Mumu Pro may support it (in which case you can use 8.3.1 with the normal installation instructions), but I don't have access to it to test.